hakanonal/mastermind/docs/journal.md

     - ```pip install -r requirements.txt --no-cache-dir``` Befıre dıing that it seems that you have to upgrade pip via ```pip install --upgrade pip``` so that tensorflow version can be detect...
         - While installing tensorflow it is killed after download.
 According to [this](https://stackoverflow.com/questions/30550235/pip-install-killed) it suggests if you have low on memory.
 And it worked.
     - Finally!!
 The [run](https://wandb.ai/hakanonal/mastermind/runs/2k8ai41v) has started

+#### 25.12.2020

+- When we check this [run](https://wandb.ai/hakanonal/mastermind/runs/2k8ai41v)...
+Well!
+Nothing to check here.
+It iis not improving.
+    - I am wondering if there is correlation between exploration rate and the total wins.
+Since in total wins time to time there are some plateau.
+I will check both metric in same graphic.
+Nope it does not seem to be corrolated.
+Exploration rate osicliate much faster than the improvement of the wins.
+Evethough avarage win is also not improving.
+Besides all of this metrics first of all the initial avarage win is miniculusly small.

+- Learned how to install docker on a ubuntu server from [here](https://phoenixnap.com/kb/how-to-install-docker-on-ubuntu-18-04)